Learn the important distinction between “that” vs. “which” on GMAT Sentence Correction.

 What about commas?

 You may have noticed another subtle difference.
 A non-restrictive clause needs to be set off from the noun it modifies by commas.
 Commas should not set off a restrictive clause from the noun it modifies.
-When there’s a “that”/”which” distinction, that can tells whether the clause is restrictive or not.
+When there’s a “that”/”which” distinction, this comma rule can tell us whether the clause is restrictive or not.
 When the same relative pronoun is used in both cases, sometimes our only clue is the punctuation.
-Consider these two sentences.
+Consider these two sentences:

 1) Bartholomew doesn’t like people who talk too much.